CodyDiab/IRIS-wapp/README.md

  + Your cities of search apear as easy access icons for future viewing

- + You history persists when App is closed
+ + Your history persists when App is closed

 [Link to IRIS Live](https://codydiab.github.io/IRIS-wapp/)